PharosProtocol/core-v0/src/plugins/freighter/README.md

 ## Design
 - It is not safe for the bookkeeper to (delegate) call Freighters bc the bk contains shared state.
+- All assets, loan and collateral, are moved to position at agreement time.
+This is obviously gas intensive and in many cases wasteful, however it is necessary to maintain appropriate separation of assets by agreement and strictly limit user risk to the agreements they have explicitly participated in.